Education

 Women in science – 50 fearless pioneers who changed the world

-This brilliant book tells you all about the amazing female scientists who changed our world forever.
-It not only features well known scientists such as Marie Curie (of radiotherapy and X-ray fame) but it also tells you all about lesser-known female scientists such as Katherine Johnson who worked on the Apollo 11 mission.
+This brilliant book tells you all about the fantastic female scientists who changed our world forever.
+It not only features well-known scientists such as Marie Curie (of radiotherapy and X-ray fame), but it also tells you all about lesser-known female scientists such as Katherine Johnson, who worked on the Apollo 11 mission.

 If you like science and history and enjoy finding out about incredible people who changed the world, then this is the perfect book for you.